Safe & Explainable Robotics: Verification, Safety Cases & Ethics Training Course

 Smart Robotics in Manufacturing: AI for Perception, Planning, and Control

-21 HoursSmart Robotics involves the integration of artificial intelligence into robotic systems to enhance their perception, decision-making, and autonomous control capabilities.
+21 HoursSmart robotics integrates artificial intelligence into robotic systems to enhance perception, decision-making, and autonomous control.

-This instructor-led, live training (available online or onsite) is designed for advanced-level robotics engineers, systems integrators, and automation leaders who are looking to implement AI-driven perception, planning, and control in smart manufacturing environments.
+This instructor-led live training (available online or onsite) is designed for advanced-level robotics engineers, systems integrators, and automation leads who want to implement AI-driven perception, planning, and control in smart manufacturing settings.

 By the end of this training, participants will be able to: